hmgene/mudcookies/README.md

   Can we use synthetic data instead?
 Yes, if it is undistinguishiably realistic.

 ## Our Missions
 - To make energy-saving pipelines for single-cell data analysis
 - To make free synthetic data

 ## Strategies
-1. understand the real, public data
+1. understand existing data and methods
-1. regenreate the data using some models
-1. consider the most significant issues :
+1. focus on hot issues

 | issues | description   | link |
 | :-: | :-:  | :-: |